-3. Mice Chew House Structure
+3. Chew House Structure

-4. Mice Carry Fleas
+4. Carry Fleas

 Flea bites are not good for your skin.
 Not only are they irritating, but they could also cause some skin infections.

-5. Mice Might Bite You
+5. Bite You

 Mouse bites are not particularly painful, but they can be a shock if you are not expecting it!

-6. Mice Carry Ticks
+6. Carry Ticks

 Ticks are tiny insects that latch onto their host by burying their head under the skin.
-They tap into the blood flow and live the good life courtesy of you, or whoever they have latched onto.
+They tap into the blood flow and live the good life courtesy of you or whoever they have latched onto.

 Mice can carry ticks, ticks can get onto you, and ticks can carry Lyme disease.

 7. Mice Are Expensive

-8. Mice Are Hard to Control
+8. Hard to Control

 Start by checking any signs of chewed mortars and wood around your house.
-You should also block all the holes, cracks, and crevices that they might use to come in.
+It is best to block all the holes, cracks, and crevices they might use to come in.